The Factor in a Structured Carpet Maintenance Plan

 This is probably the primary element for successful cleaning.
 This method involves separating the soil from the fiber so that it can be simply removed.

-This is the elimination of the cleaning solution and also the suspended soils which should leave the fiber fresh, clean and residue free.
-The rinsing procedure can take place before the fiber has a chance to dry as in hot water extraction or the soils can be absorbed into pads used for boonet or spin pad cleaning.
+The elimination of the cleaning solution and also the suspended soils which should leave the fiber fresh, clean and residue free.
+The rinsing procedure can take place before the fiber has a chance to dry.
+As in hot water extraction or the soils can be absorbed into pads used for bonnet or spin pad cleaning.
 The soils can also be extracted following drying as in dry powders or shampoo, which must be vacuumed after they dry.

 Dry Soil Elimination